 Standard 637S2: Wireless Clients depicts proper practice for wireless client devices accessing state information resources over a wireless connection.

 Standard 637S3: Bluetooth Security deals with best practices to ensure confidentiality and integrity of information when using Bluetooth devices.

-These documents will replace the following ISD legacy documents:
+These documents will replace the following legacy documents: